Top 15 Things To See And Do In Sarajevo

 Learn About the Siege of Sarajevo

-Take a free (tip-based) tour from a local to learn about the Siege of Sarajevo.
-My tour was led by a young woman who was a 7-year-old during the siege (click here for details).
-Her determination and quest for a better city was palpable.
-And her personal stories really made the past come to life in a way no museum can.
+To learn about the history of modern-day Sarajevo, take a free (tip-based) tour from a local to learn about the Siege of Sarajevo.
+My tour was led by a young woman who was a 7-year-old during the siege (see sarajevowalkingtours for details).
+Her personal stories were very poignant and made the past come to life in a way no museum can.
+I highly recommend this, but don’t be surprised if you leave with a heavy heart.

 The siege occurred after a referendum for independence from Yugoslavia passed.
 The Bosnian Serbs living here resisted and took control of the city by moving mortar weapons to the nearby hilltops.
 Dropping bombs on the city, they used the position and weapons to control the Bosnian Croats and Bosniaks living here.

-For almost 4 years, from 1992-1995, they dropped a reported 200-300 mortar shells daily.
-Practically destroying the city.
-As you walk the streets, you can still see the war wounds.
+For almost 4 years, from 1992-1995, around 200-300 mortar shells a day were dropped, practically destroying the city.
+As you walk the streets, you can still see its war wounds on the streets and in the buildings.

-Sarajevo Roses are concrete scars from mortar bombs.
-Filled with with red resin, they look like bloodstains.
-As the city is rebuilt, they are slowly disappearing, but you can still find them…
+A Sarajevo Rose is a concrete scar from mortar bombs filled with red resin, so they look like bloodstains.
+As the city is rebuilt, they are slowly disappearing, but you can still find them.

-Walking in this area, which is a busy intersection near a shopping mall, was once considered suicide.
+Walking at Aleja Snajpera, or Sniper Alley, which is a busy intersection near a shopping mall, was once considered suicide.
 With mortar weapons on the nearby hillside, snipers would take aim at everyone and everything.
 It’s eerie to walk this street today and think of the atrocities and the pain suffered here.

 How To Find Sniper Alley: This site is at Zmaja od Bosne Street and Meša Selimović Boulevard Ulica.